Castle of Ouguela: Medieval castle

-At the time of the Reconquista of the Iberian Peninsula, reconquest of the village and its surrounding land was finally achieved 1230, by Castilian and Leonese forces.
-Years later, on 28 May 1255, the good-men of Badajoz county donated Ouguela and elsewhere to the Bishop of Badajoz.
+At the time of the Reconquista of the Iberian Peninsula, reconquest of the village and its surrounding land was finally achieved in 1230, by Castilian and Leonese forces.
+Years later, on 28 May 1255, the Wise men of Badajoz county donated Ouguela and elsewhere to the Bishop of Badajoz.

 By the Treaty of Alcañices on 12 September 1297, the domains of Ouguela and its castle transferred to the Crown of Portugal.
-The following year, King Dinis (1279–1325) in Lisbon on 5 January 1298, aimed at increasing Ouguela's settlement and defense, granted the town a charter with many privileges, with a focus on its defense.
+The following year, King Dinis (1279–1325) in Lisbon on 5 January 1298, aimed at increasing Ouguela's settlement and defense, and granted the town a charter with many privileges, with a focus on its defense.

-During the reign of Ferdinand starts the construction of the new fence of the village, works that continue under the reign of King John I (1385–1433).
-The latter, also with a view to its settlement and defense, granted the village the Couto privilege homiziados (7 December 1420).
+During the reign of Ferdinand I of Portugal, construction began on the new city wall, works that continued under the reign of John I of Portugal (1385-1433).
+The latter, also with the aim of establishing and defending the city, granted it the privilege of a fortified township (7 December 1420).